The Norms vs. Treaties

 If a treaty, or, likely more often, a treaty provision if separable, precisely contradicts the norms, whether the treaty or provision is therefore void depends on whether the provision of the norms thus contradicted may, with respect to the party-nations to the treaty, be amended or repealed by the treaty while the treaty is in effect.
 If not, the treaty or provision is void to that extent.
 In either case, the norms remain unamended and unrepealed with respect to all other nations.

-Since the norms are not codified and are not available in just one language, a problem will be in ascertaining whether such a contradiction exists.
+Since the norms are not codified and are available in a mixture of natural languages, a problem will be in ascertaining whether such a contradiction exists.
 However, a similar problem occurs with any question applying the norms and is generally resolved by the determination of a larger community of nations, perhaps the world.

 Unilateral Voiding of a Treaty